 Best Practices for Integrating a New Server

-If your company is considering a server upgrade this summer, there are a number of roadblocks and challenges you'll have to overcome in order to make sure the server is integrated with no major issues.
+If your company is considering a server upgrade, there are a number of roadblocks and challenges you'll have to overcome in order to make sure the server is integrated with no major issues.
 In this post we will discuss a few of these challenges, and provide tips to ensure the most headache-free server integration possible for your business.

 1. Make Sure the Time is Right for an Upgrade